prasann/table-talks/README.md

-# 📊 TableTalk
+# � TableTalk

-Chat with your CSV and Parquet files using natural language!
-TableTalk is a local-first data schema explorer powered by Phi-3 for intelligent query understanding.
+**TableTalk** is a local-first data schema explorer that lets you chat with your CSV and Parquet files using natural language, powered by Phi-3 for intelligent query understanding.

-## ✨ Features

-- **🗣️ Natural Language**: Ask questions in plain English about your data
-- **🤖 Smart Analysis**: AI-powered query understanding and tool selection
-- **🔒 Privacy-First**: All processing happens locally on your machine
-- **⚡ Fast & Simple**: Quick responses with intelligent fallback
-- **📁 Multi-Format**: Supports CSV and Parquet files

 ## 🚀 Quick Start